pingcap/docs/tidb-resource-control.md

 Currently, the resource control feature has the following limitations:

 * This feature only supports restriction and scheduling of read and write requests initiated by frontend clients.
 It does not support restriction and scheduling of background tasks such as `DDL` and `Auto Analyze`.
-* Resource control will incur additional scheduling overhead.
+* Resource control incurs additional scheduling overhead.
 Therefore, there might be a slight performance degradation when this feature is enabled.

 ## See also